Straintronics and twistronics in bilayer graphene: Electronic structures

 \subsection{Strain effect}

-Figure~\ref{fig_uni_band} shows both the TB and continuum model results for the band structure and DOS at the first magic angle $\theta\sim1.05^\circ$, for different cases: without strain, and with uniaxial and shear strains, both with directions $\phi=0$ (see also Figs. S1 - S4 for the cases with $\theta=1.6^\circ$ and $\theta=0.93^\circ$, and different strain strength).
-The TB intralayer and interlayer hopping parameters are $t_0=2.8$ eV and $t_1=0.44$ eV, respectively.
+Figure~\ref{fig_uni_band} shows both the TB and continuum model results for the band structure and DOS at the first magic angle $\theta\sim1.05^\circ$, for different cases: without strain, and with uniaxial and shear strains, both with directions $\phi=0$ (see also Sec.
+S4 for the cases with $\theta=1.6^\circ$ and $\theta=0.93^\circ$, and with different strain strengths \cite{SM}).
 The fitted continuum model parameters $u_{0}~=~u_{1}~=~0.1~\mathrm{eV}$ and $\hbar v / a = 2.15~\mathrm{eV}$ provide excellent agreement with the TB calculations.
 As described below, strain introduces four generic features in the electronic structures.

 First, the middle narrow bands are extremely sensitive to strain.
 In the absence of strain, the band structure at the first magic angle exhibits characteristic flat bands near the charge neutrality point (CNP), leading to a pronounced peak in the DOS.
 Upon introducing strain into the system, we see that the narrow peak splits into two peaks in the DOS, with reduced magnitude~\cite{Nguyen2015Strain}.
 The strain broadens the width (the difference between the extreme values within one band) of the narrow bands.
-Moreover, the energy separation (indicates by the separation of the van Hove singularities (vHs)) between the conduction (CB) and valence (VB) bands increases with increasing strain strength (see Figs. \ref{fig_uni_band}, S1, S13).
+Moreover, the energy separation (indicated by the separation of the van Hove singularities (vHs)) between the conduction (CB) and valence (VB) bands increases with increasing strain strength \cite{SM}.
 In TSBG with $\theta=1.6^{\circ}$, strain induces multiple DOS peaks from both the valence and conduction bands, showing that strain can effectively generate higher-order vHs~\cite{huder2018electronic,bi_designing_2019,Mesple2021Heterostrain}.
-We emphasize that for each twist angle, the minimum bandwidth always appears around the small strain region (see narrow band dome in Fig. S5).
+We emphasize that for each twist angle, the minimum bandwidth always appears around the small strain region (see narrow band dome in Sec.
+S5 \cite{SM}).